Topolis/Validator/README.md

 - reference definitions in other files

 ## Bugs
-- Special characters in PlainExt characters option need to be escaped to avoid conflicts with regex
 - Listings need "strict_keys" option to control if a sanitized key is allowed to keep it's value
 - properties that have a `null` value seem to create bad paths in StatusManager
 - definition wrong in StatusManager